-If you had told me right after college to exercise before work, I would have told you, “No thanks!”
+If you had told me right after college to start exercising before work, I would have told you, “No thanks!”

 At that time, I never would have predicted that I’d eventually become an advocate of morning exercise.
 However, I changed my schedule back in 2013, and I’ve worked out religiously before work since then.
 These days, I can’t imagine going to work without exercising beforehand.
-Here are the three biggest benefits of working out before you start your workday:
+In this article, you’ll learn the three biggest benefits of working out before you start your workday.

 References for this article: